spacer

 teaches Chinese herbology at the Oregon College of Oriental

-Medicine, " are given in groups in order to nullify the side
+Medicine, " are given in groups in order to nullify the

 effect of members of the group, and to achieve a synergistic